Gui0r/Arduino/README.md

 ## Installation
 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/software).
-2. Connect your Arduino board to the computer using a USB cable.
-3. Copy the provided code below.
+2. Copy the code .
-4. Paste the code into the Arduino IDE.
+3. Paste the code into the Arduino IDE.
-5. Upload the code to your Arduino board.
+4. Upload the code to your Arduino board.

 ## Usage
 1. Configure the hardware according to the specifications: